CS4311-Team-2/hard-drive-tracker-system/README.md

 ### Before Working

-* Make sure your repo is synced.\n
+* Make sure your repo is synced.
 * Make sure you create a new branch.
 * Run the commands:
 ```